 - Automated payroll systems

 - Manual payroll systems (2020 and later Forms W-4)

 - Manual payroll systems (2019 and earlier Forms W-4)

 The percentage method works in all situations, regardless of wages or allowances (if using a 2019 or earlier W-4).
 Automated payroll systems use the percentage method.

-Between 2020 and 2021, many of these changes remain the same.
-The following are aspects of federal income tax withholding that are unchanged in 2021:
+The following are aspects of federal income tax withholding that are unchanged in 2023: